 Gallbladder and Bile Duct Cancer Awareness Month

-Gallbladder and Bile Duct Cancer Awareness Month takes place in February and is sponsored by the American Association for Cancer Research.
+Observe Gallbladder and Bile Duct Cancer Awareness Month in February.
+To raise awareness, the American Association for Cancer Research plays a big part in educating the public about gallbladder and bile duct cancer.
 Gallbladder cancer and bile duct cancer are relatively rare forms of cancer.

-Gallbladder and Bile Duct Cancer Awareness Month educates the public that the gallbladder is a pear-shaped organ in the abdomen, below the liver.
-It collects and stores bile, a fluid made by the liver, to aid with digestion of fats.
+Gallbladder and Bile Duct Cancer Awareness Month educates the public that the gallbladder is a pear-shaped organ in the abdomen.
+It is located below the liver and collects and stores bile.
+Bile is a fluid made by the liver to aid with digestion of fats.
 The bile ducts are thin tube-like vessels that carry bile from the liver to the gallbladder and small intestine.

-An estimated 12,190 people living in the United States are expected to be diagnosed with gallbladder cancer in 2018, according to data from the National Cancer Institute (NCI).
-Extrahepatic bile duct cancer is a rare disease in which cancer cells form in the ducts that are outside the liver.
+Another type of bile duct cancer is extrahepatic bile duct cancer.
+This is a rare disease in which cancer cells form in the ducts that are outside the liver.
 Cancer can also develop in the bile ducts inside the liver.
-Bile duct cancer is also called cholangiocarcinoma.
+Cholangiocarcinoma is an alternate name for bile duct cancer.